Betterbird. Simply better.

 Want to see Betterbird running on a mobile ARM64 device (Samsung Galaxy Tab S7), click here.
 Note: That's the work of a volunteer, not strictly related to the Betterbird project.

 For the much requested multi-line view, see here for details.

-The red-orange colour scheme in the product hasn't changed as those colours are part of the registered trademark.
+The red-orange colour scheme is part of the registered trademark.
 Red-orange together with a Phoenix-like bird on one hand signify a more aggressive policy and on the other hand a resurrection from the ashes unleashing the potential of the product while not being bogged down by annoying bugs.